 Backfill the loose soil around your heavenly bamboo, stopping and watering it at the halfway point.
 Continue filling in your container until you get to the top level of the root ball, tamping the soil in place as you go to get rid of the air pockets.
 When you finish, give the entire heavenly bamboo a good watering.
 You can apply a thin layer of mulch if you like at this point.

 Be very careful when you repot your heavenly bamboo (Nandina domestica) so you don’t damage it.
 Also, use bigger pots to allow your plant’s roots space to grow.

 Planting Your Heavenly Bamboo Outside – Step-by-Step

 Although heavenly bamboo does better in containers than it does outside as a general rule, you can plant it outside and have it thrive in mild climates that don’t drop below zero in the winter months.
 The process for planting outside roughly follows the container planting method.

 Step One – Prepare Your Space

 The first thing you want to do when you prepare to plant your shrub outside is to create your hole.
 You should dig the hole so it’s no deeper than the plant’s root ball, but it should be at least two or three times wider.
-The wider you dig the hole, the better off your plant will be.
+The wider you dig the hole, the better off your heavenly bamboo will be.
 Put the soil that you dug up around the hole.